-Cunard Countess was built in Denmark and was prepared for passenger use in Italy.
-She was christened by Mrs Armstrong, wife of Neil Armstrong, the first man to walk on the moon.
+The two ships were amongst the first intermediate sizes cruise ships to prove successful in the jet age.
+Cunard Countess was christened by Mrs Armstrong, wife of Neil Armstrong, the first man to walk on the moon.

-In 1996, Cunard Countess was sold to Awani Cruises, and renamed Awani Dream II.
-The Awani cruise company ran into financial trouble, and soon after, the ship moved to the Royal Olympic cruise company, as Olympic Countess.
+In 1996 the Cunard Countess was sold to Awani Cruises and was renamed Awani Dream II.
+After Awani fell into financial trouble, the ship was sold to Royal Olympic Cruises and renamed Olympic Countess.